MrTpat/newegg-bot-public/README.md

 # newegg-bot-public

+### For issues, please include your log file which is in the logs directory

 ## USAGE
 1) ensure python3, pipenv, and the latest Chrome version are installed
 2) git clone the repository